BloomBooks/BloomReader/README.md

 To update the sample book, *The Moon and the Cap*:

 - Open an English collection in the latest version of Bloom.
 Vernacular and National language should be English.
-- Set xMatter to Super Paper Saver.
+- Set xMatter to Device.
 - Create a book using the sample shell.
 - Set the layout to Device16x9Portrait (this step is, theoretically, not necessary because Bloom Reader should display the correct layout, anyway, but it is probably a good idea).
 - Publish -> Android -> Save Bloom Reader File